It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-A buy to let bridging loan or often called, bridging finance, is a short-term borrowing facility designed to ‘bridge a finance gap’.
-A buy to let bridging loan typically is agreed up to a maximum of 12 to 24 months.
-Usually, a buy to let bridging loan is repaid with a buy to let remortgage.
+A buy-to-let bridging loan or often called, bridging finance, is a short-term borrowing facility designed to ‘bridge a finance gap’.
+A buy-to-let bridging loan typically is agreed up to a maximum of 12 to 24 months.
+Usually, a buy-to-let bridging loan is repaid with a buy-to-let remortgage.

-A buy to let bridging loan can be set up quickly and act as a ‘chain break’ until a property is sold, or a new mortgage has been arranged.
+A buy-to-let bridging loan can be set up quickly and act as a ‘chain break’ until a property is sold, or a new mortgage has been arranged.
 They are often used in property transactions when timing is crucial, they can be set up in a matter of days.

 In our experience, a bridging loan is often used by investment property owners looking for development options or high-end residential purchases to plug a gap with a sale and a purchase.